sjaehn/chon/README.md

 ## Get CHON
 ### From binaries
-Once provided: Download the provided binaries for your system.
+Download the provided binaries for your system (if available).
 CHON can directly be executed.
 No install required.

 ### From source